The Campus Planning and Finance Council functions as a body to:

 - Review the scope and description of the council’s role statement and assess the effectiveness of the council’s practices.
 Address any continuing or outstanding issues or initiatives as directed by the Faculty Senate Executive Board.

-- Review and provide input into campus construction projects that are in the various stages of planning.
+- Review and provide input into campus construction projects and campus sub-master plan that are in the various stages of planning, such as: Arcadia Flats, New Student Center, Aviation Battle Creek Campus, and Hilltop Project.

-- Examine issues of risk management to the University.
+- Examine and report on issues of risk management to the University.

 NOTE: The CPFC will seek information from the offices of the Vice President for Business and Finance, Facilities Management and University Budgets and Financial Planning to maintain communications with those offices on issues directly related to them.
-Council recommendations are to be submitted to the Executive Board in the form of a report (see template).
-After review, the Executive Board may invite the council to initiate a memorandum of action (MOA) on which the recommendation(s) is/are stated.
-Any draft MOAs requested by the Executive Board should be submitted using the DRAFT MOA template.
+Council recommendations are to be submitted to the Executive Board in the form of a memorandum of action (MOA) on which the recommendation(s) is/are stated.
+Any draft MOAs requested by the Executive Board should be submitted using the MOA template.

-The CPFC chairperson shall provide a written summary of the council’s progress for the year; list the above charges noting each item's progress and current status; any other activities undertaken; and draft charges for the 2018-19 academic year, no later than June 30, 2018.
+The CPFC chairperson shall provide a written report of the council’s accomplishments progress for the year; list the above charges noting each item's progress and current status; any other activities undertaken; and draft charges for the 2020-21 academic year, no later than June 30, 2020.